isc1/clockutc/README.md

 ...your antivirus software might complain; if that makes you uncomfortable, do not run clockutc.exe from the .zip file, but inspect the code and build it yourself.

-If you want to build it yourself, and you will then want it to run it on windows from being pinned to the taskbar (for example), you can copy the executable to somewhere
+If you want to build it yourself, and you then want to pin it to the windows taskbar to run it (for example), you can copy the executable to somewhere like:
-like:

 - C:\Program Files\Utils\clockutc.exe